turboflakes/scouty/README.md

         --error-interval <error-interval>
             Interval value (in minutes) from which 'scouty' will restart again in case of a critical error. [default:
             30]
+        --hook-init-path <FILE>
+            Sets the path for the script that is called every time `scouty` starts.
+Here is a good place for try out new things and test new scripts.
         --hook-new-era-path <FILE>
             Sets the path for the script that is called every new era.